dart-archive/pub-dartlang/README.md

 [foreman]: http://ddollar.github.com/foreman/

-When you make changes to SCSS or Markdown files, make sure check in the generated CSS or HTML files with them.
+When you make changes to SCSS or Markdown files, make sure to check in the generated CSS or HTML files with them.